SURFnet/simpleSAMLphp-theme-SURF/README.md

 actual login screen with username and password dialog.

 # Customization

-If you want to modify this theme to use your own branding there are a few locations where you can modify the code.
-These will be explained below.
+If you want to use your own logo you need to modify the CSS somewhat.
+The logo included in the distribution has size 128x87.
+You need to modify `www/style.css` in the following places:

-TODO
+    div#header img{
+            width: 128px;
+            margin: 0 0 0 20px;
+    }

+Set `width` here to the width of the logo.

+    div#header{
+            position:relative;
+            height: 108px;
+    }

+Set `height` here to the height of the logo and add 21 to it.
+So if your logo has height 44, the height specified here should be `65px`.